 Completion of the degree entails intensive motivation and commitment.
 Pilot certificates or ratings must be completed in their assigned term.
 This may require flying 4-5 times each week.
 The Chief Flight Instructor and their assistants are required to follow the published milestones and stage checks for every student to ensure proper completion.
 The student must make up cancellations or delays on weekends and during scheduled breaks if necessary and must be available to fly seven days per week, including some night flights.

 Success in the program requires understanding that consequences incur for noncompliance of scheduling requests, failure to meet milestones, and stage check failures.
 If continuous interventions are necessary, the student can expect grade reductions or dismissal from the program.
-Compliance with all schedules, FAA regulations, and course syllabi is a major part of the training for a career in aviation.
+Compliance with all schedules, FAA regulations, and course syllabi are a major part of the training for a career in aviation.
 Students are expected to dress professionally and in accordance with the season at all times.

 - Lakeview Aviation